-In relation to priority theme areas, 145 of those commitments directly linked to - Universal Access to Sexual and Reproductive Health and Rights, Abortion, Comprehensive Sexuality Education, Sexual and Gender-Based Violence and Sexual and Reproductive Health and Rights and Gender Equality in the Political Architecture.
+In this region, 20 governments made a total of 167 commitments, with 66 of those commitments directly related to the priority themes - Universal Access to Sexual and Reproductive Health and Rights, Abortion, Comprehensive Sexuality Education, Sexual and Gender-Based Violence and Sexual and Reproductive Health and Rights and Gender Equality in the Political Architecture.
+There were nine abortion commitments by four countries (Argentina, Bolivia, Mexico and Uruguay).
+This region has the highest number of abortion commitments.